 Herbs are great for container gardening

 My lanai is perfect for a container garden like this one.
-My hope is that by growing my own herbs, I can save just a little bit of money each week at the grocery store.
-I’m also hoping it will be a fun little bonding experience for me and my favorite helper.
+By growing my own herbs, I save just a little bit of money each week at the grocery store.
+This is also a fun little bonding experience for me and my favorite helpers.

 Related Post: Stylish Countertop Compost Bin

 The easiest way to keep your herbs thriving is to pair herbs together that have similar sunlight and water needs.

 To make it easy for you to do the same, I’ve put together this cute little printable for you to keep with all your gardening supplies.

 Print your own copy here: Herb companion cheat sheet

 I laminated mine (with this at home laminator) and put it my garage with everything I need to garden.
 It’s great to have it near all my gardening supplies so I don’t have to get my phone dirty to double check water and sunlight requirements.